NFL suspends free agent WR Brown for eight games

 Free agent wide receiver Antonio Brown will be suspended for eight games should he sign with an NFL team, the league announced Friday afternoon.
 "Antonio Brown was notified today by NFL Special Counsel for Conduct Todd Jones that he has been suspended without pay for the first eight regular-season games of the 2020 season for multiple violations of the NFL's Personal Conduct Policy," the NFL said in an official statement.

 As part of the discipline, the league directed Brown to continue his counseling and treatment program.
 On Thursday, Baltimore Ravens head coach John Harbaugh said the team would consider adding the free agent wide receiver, but not likely at this time.
-His quarterback, reigning league MVP Lamar Jackson, has lobbied for his signing.
+His quarterback, reigning league MVP Lamar Jackson, has lobbied for the club to sign Brown.

 "We'll look at any and every player at all times.
 Antonio Brown is no exception," Harbaugh told reporters.
 Brown, 32, is a seven-time Pro Bowl selection and a four-time All-Pro.
 He had 104 catches for 1,297 yards and a league-best 15 touchdowns for the Pittsburgh Steelers in 2018, his last full season.
 For his career, he has 841 receptions for 11,263 yards and 75 TDs.